datawire/kubernetes-workshop/app_101/README.md

 # Before you Begin

-In this section you will build a small microservices application on Kubernetes.
+In this section you will build a small application on Kubernetes that is composed of two microservices.
+The exercises will show you to deploy and upgrade the code for the services as well as how to communicate between the two services.

 ## Prerequisites